-The answer really depends on what you are looking for: supplemental health insurance plans designed for seniors or Medicare supplement plans.
-Although they are often confused because of their similar terminology, they are very different.
-So before we give you the cost of supplemental health insurance for seniors, let’s review the differences between these two lines of products.
+The cost of supplemental health insurance for seniors depends on what you are looking for: supplemental health insurance plans designed for seniors or Medicare Supplement plans?
+Although they may seem similar at first glance, these plans are very different.
+Before we give you the cost of supplemental health insurance for seniors, let’s review the differences between these two plans.

 Medicare Supplement Plans (Medigap)

 Medicare Supplement plans, also known as Medigap, are designed to fill the coverage “gaps” in Original Medicare (Part A and Part B) benefits.
 Like Medicare’s “parts,” each plan offers different benefits and has a different premium amount.
 These plans cover healthcare expenses that Medicare doesn’t pay for such as coinsurance and deductibles.
 But, Medigap plans do not cover dental, vision, or any other supplemental health insurance benefits.

 What Is the Cost of Supplemental Health Insurance for Seniors?

 The average cost of supplemental health insurance for seniors will depend on where you live, the health insurance company, type of plan, and benefit level you select.
 While these amounts will vary greatly, we can still give you an idea what you may spend.
 These are typical costs of supplemental health insurance plans for seniors1: